ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-a-shortcut-college/index.md

 ---
-title: "Should I Go To A Shortcut-College For A Technical Role?"
+title: "Should I Attend a Shortcut College for a Technical Role?"
 date: 2024-05-10T00:00:00-12:00
 draft: false
 ---

 ## Should I?

-**The short answer is no, don't.**
+The short answer is no.

-You're probably seeing this post because you asked something like:

-> Do you guys recommend \<SHORTCUT COLLEGE\> for \<JOB ROLE\>?

-And someone linked this post as an answer.

 ---